OrderlyNetwork/mockpilot/docs/LOGGING.md

-# Mock Server Logging
+# MockPilot Logging

-The Mock Server extension now outputs all logs to VS Code's OUTPUT panel for easy monitoring and debugging.
+The MockPilot extension now outputs all logs to VS Code's OUTPUT panel for easy monitoring and debugging.

 ## Features